 Again, it bears repeating that these secondary standards were set up by the EPA to quell public misunderstandings on what constitutes safe water.
 Understandably, people are unlikely to drink tap water that appears cloudy, discolored, or just plain smells.
-NSDWSR aims to directly addresses and calm such concerns straight from an authoritative source.
+NSDWSR aims to directly address and calm such concerns straight from an authoritative source.

 How the EPA Develops and Reviews Their Safe Drinking Water Standards

-The Safe Water Drinking Act established a due process for the EPA to identify, track, test, and regulate its list of 90 primary, health-adverse contaminants.
+The Safe Water Drinking Act established a due process for the EPA to identify, track, test, and regulate its list of 90 primary health-adverse contaminants.

-Passed in the mid-1970s, this piece of legislature shapes how the EPA develops and reviews their safe water standards.
+Passed in the mid-1970s, this piece of legislature shapes how the EPA develops and reviews its safe water standards.
 It follows the formal procedure of “Regulatory Determination” to resolve what gets added to the NPDWR’s list, as well as when regulations take effect and permissible MCLs for any newly listed contaminants.